katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 Inventory Options
 `````````````````
-Ansible's Windows support relies on a few standard variables to indicate the
+Assible's Windows support relies on a few standard variables to indicate the
 username, password, and connection type of the remote hosts.
 These variables
 are most easily set up in the inventory, but can be set on the ``host_vars``/
 ``group_vars`` level.